openSUSE:RPM conditional builds

 to solve that problem.
 But the shortcoming is, that method targets at compatibility of naming difference across distribution, it's not designed to deal with the "maybe" package; e.g.:

 You certainly can't Requires: libktorrent3 in openSUSE 12.1, because it's libktorrent4; but another instance is the face recognition of digikam using libkface. libkface was never renamed, but below openSUSE 11.4, it's unstable, so we remove it.
 But if you install it, it doesn't harm too much.
 So we can define a conditional with_libkface and set it 0 below 11.4.
-YaST by default doesn't ship this feature, but if you want it, rpmbuild --rebuild --with_libkface may help you;
+YaST by default doesn't ship this feature, but if you want it, rpmbuild --rebuild --with libkface

 A third instance is the mono support in pidgin.
-We don't need that above 11.4, because there are few mono plugins, and its support will make main program unstable, and, it requires so much dependencies, so we planned to removed it.
-But as we just gave support in 11.3, it's too hurry to take something back from users, so we defined a with_mono conditional and set on for 11.4 and below.
-But if you want to use mono in writing .net plugin for pidgin on openSUSE above 11.4, just rebuild will be enough.
+We don't need that above 11.4, because there are few mono plugins, and its support will make main program unstable, and it requires many dependencies, so we planned to removed it.
+But as we just added support in 11.3, it was too soon to take the support away from users again, so we defined a with_mono conditional and turned it on for 11.4 and below.
+To use mono for writing .net plugins for Pidgin on openSUSE above 11.4, a rebuild will suffice.

 Firstly you need to add %define line in the preamble of your specfile: